Analysis | 19 aides, allies and even family members who have spoken against Trump

 Position: Assistant secretary for threat prevention and security policy, DHS

-What she said: Implicates Trump in the rise of white nationalism in this country, and echoes Troye’s allegation that Trump’s coronavirus response was first and foremost about the economy and his reelection.
+What she said: She implicates Trump in the rise of white nationalism in this country, and she echoes Troye’s allegation that Trump’s coronavirus response was first and foremost about the economy and his reelection.

 Why it’s significant: She wasn’t as central to the coronavirus response as Troye, but she was a high-ranking DHS official and is a longtime Republican.